 Music Listening and Group Study

-Most of the library's books on music are housed in Room 214 on the east end of the middle floor.
-The music room contains stereo systems with earphones and a selection of tapes and CDs.
+The music room (Room 212 on the east end of the middle floor) contains stereo systems with earphones and a selection of tapes and CDs.
 Tapes and compact disks may be checked out.
 There is a table in the music room which can be used for group study.
 There are several other group study tables on the ground floor.

 Circulating Art Collection